craigfrancis/php-allow-null-rfc/readme.md

 * `error_get_last()`
 * `json_decode()`

-Which makes it common for developers to pass potential `NULL` values to these internal functions, e.g.
+Which makes it common for `NULL` to be passed to internal functions, e.g.

 ```php
 trim($name);